wake-on-lan/wol-app/README.md

 ## Step 2: Build and run your app

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android app:

 ### Android